sav-che/TL-2/Authors/Singer, Rolf {std. Singer}.md

-> [!cite] BHL link: this entry starts at [page 616](https://www.biodiversitylibrary.org/item/104077#page/630/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 616](https://www.biodiversitylibrary.org/page/33333755) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Singer, Rolf (1906-x), German mycologist; Dr. phil.
 Univ.
-Wien 1931 (student of R. Wettstein); emigrated to Barcelona, Spain 1933; Komarov botanical Institue, Leningrad 1935-1940; curator at the Farlow Herbarium 1941-1948, at the Instituto Miguel Lillo, Tucuman, Argentina 1948-1962; from 1962-1967 in Buenos Aires, 1967-1968 in Chile; from 1968 in Chicago. (*Singer*).
+Wien 1931 (student of R. Wettstein); emigrated to Barcelona, Spain 1933; Komarov botanical Institue, Leningrad 1935-1940; curator at the Farlow Herbarium 1941-1948, at the Instituto Miguel Lillo, Tucuman, Argentina 1948-1962; from 1962-1967 in Buenos Aires, 1967-1968 in Chile; from 1968 in Chicago.
+**Abbreviated name**: *Singer*

 #### Herbarium and types